IztokH/ASP.Net-Core-2.0_Angular-6/README.md

      - phone: string type;
      - email: string type;
 4. Validations:
-    a) all fields are required.
+     - all fields are required.
-    b) E-Mail must be structured with '@' and '.' characters.
+     - E-Mail must be structured with '@' and '.' characters.
-    c) Phone consists of optional '+' and numeric characters.
+     - Phone consists of optional '+' and numeric characters.

 Attached are: